pism/pism/doc/sphinx/manual/practical-usage/input-output.rst

 The CDI-PIO library uses a part of the allocated resources to aggregate the data and write the output files.
 To write the output files asynchronously set:

-- :config:`output.pio.async` flag to use asynchronous writing
+- :config:`output.cdi_pio.async` flag to use asynchronous writing
-- :config:`output.pio.a_writers` number of "writers"
+- :config:`output.cdi_pio.a_writers` number of "writers"

 CDI-PIO supports different NetCDF file formats.
 The default is NC2 and it should work fine for the majority of cases but when the file dimension becomes too large, it is possible to set other file formats:

-- :config:`output.pio.filetype` NetCDF file format
+- :config:`output.cdi_pio.filetype` NetCDF file format

 .. note::